maveius/symfony3/README.md

 completed - boolean type cannot be null

-To test api you could use Postman.
+To test api you could use Curl or Postman.

 (https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop)

-or any other similar app.

 Remember to create Entity, Form and Validation for this collection.